Epirius/Chess_OOP/README.md

    cd chess_oop
    ```

- - then in an ide run the Main method in /src/main/java/Main/Main.java
+ - then in an ide (for example intellij) run the Main method in /src/main/java/Main/Main.java

  ## About this project
  this program is an implementation of chess with: